Increase DR score red

 It shows you the Moz domain authority score alongside useful information like traffic and the top keywords a site ranks for.

-Just head to the authority checker on their website and enter the URL of the site you want to search for.
-There is no limit on the number of searches you can carry out.
+You can carry out unlimited searches by heading to the authority checker on their website and entering the URL of the site you want to search for.

 Why You Should Consider Your Domain Authority